jackhamilton/themester.zsh/README.md

 ## Config format

-A config will be generated for you if one is not present the first time you run "themester -r".
+A config will be generated for you at ~/.config/themester if one is not present the first time you run "themester -r".

 ```toml
 cache_file_location = "~/.config/themester/.themecache"